ROI for email marketing remains the highest among all marketing channels – $40 for each $1 spent. No other channels come even close to these heights.

 For example, in our signup forms, there are options to show the popup after a certain amount of seconds, after the user visits a certain amount of pages, after a certain percentage scrolled, or when the user is getting ready to leave (exit-intent).

-For that reason, it’s a great idea to have some sort of incentive for your visitors.
-One common incentive is to offer a discount, sale or free shipping for a limited time.
+The most common incentive is to offer a discount, sale or free shipping for a limited time.

 You can also simply offer visitors access to your newsletter, like Shop Hereford below:

 They are straightforward in their attempts to build an email list, and their visitors know exactly what to expect in their inboxes.

 In order to build an email list, you need to attract and engage your visitors.
 Sometimes, however, discounts and sales are not enough.